TritonDataCenter/rfd/rfd/0099/README.md

 the Prometheus format.
 In the future it should be possible to add metric formats as needed.

-Most metric reporting formats are pretty similar.
-They all have a particular format for metric names, and include numbers and timestamps.
 This library only does conversion to Prometheus when metrics are requested.
 The metrics are stored in memory in a format that is not specific to Prometheus.
 When the time comes, it should be relatively easy to add support for another metric format.
 If all else fails, we can convert everything to json, and then convert from json to the target format in question.

 Due to our desire for a parent/child metric client, we have decided to create our own metric client library to use in Node.js.
 This is a